students studying in stundent lounge

 Mondays and Wednesdays, noon to 12:50 p.m.

-Tuesdays and Thursdays, 10 to 11:50 a.m.
+Mondays, Wednesdays and Fridays, 10 to 10:50 a.m.

 Co-enrollment is required for all learning communities.
 Course meeting times are subject to change.
 View classes